iVibhuti/MSC-CA/README.md

 In Amazon Analysis I have rendered the wordcloud which contain the import words mentionedby customers and IMDB reviews are showing polarity in the texual format.
 For IMDB sentiment analysis I have used Deep Learning that BiDirectional LSTM.
+I have taken references from couple of websites they are Analytics Vidhya and Researchgate.